 Jacobs Douwe Egberts

 In 2014 Mondelez combined its coffee business with JAB Holdings controlled DE Master Blenders 1753 to create Jacobs Douwe Egberts, the world's second largest coffee company after Nestle.
-Mondelez received 3.8 billion euros in cash and a 44 percent stake in the new company.
-Products available in over 80 countries.
+Merged with Peet's Coffee in 2020 to become JDE Peet's.

 |Jacobs Douwe Egberts BV||NLD||website|